AwesomeAley/ObsidianNotes/Cybersecurity Notes/Palo Alto Firewall Notes/Configuring NAT.md

 In my example, I want it translated to the external facing interface of `ethernet1/1` with its associated public address of `203.0.113.20/24`:
 ![[Pasted image 20250212114434.png]]
 ## Create a Destination NAT Policy
-Translate one address to a designated destination address.
+Translate the destination address of packets

 Navigate to **Policies > NAT**.
 Click **Add** to create a new policy.
 Configure the policy as in the section before.